-In accordance with Article 9(2)(e) QD, 'acts of persecution [as qualified in paragraph 1] can, inter alia, take the form of: prosecution or punishment for refusal to perform military service in a conflict, where performing military service would include crimes or acts falling within the scope of the grounds for exclusion as set out in Article 12(2)'.
-In the case of the ongoing armed conflict in Syria, where various excludable acts have reportedly been committed by the Syrian Armed Forces, this is found to apply [see the chapter VI.
-Exclusion] and well-founded fear of persecution would in general be substantiated.
-In exceptional cases, where it is clearly established that the role in which the applicant would be deployed
+In accordance with Article 9(2)(e) QD, 'acts of persecution [as qualified in paragraph 1] can, inter alia, take the form of: [...] prosecution or punishment for refusal to perform military service in a conflict, where performing military service would include crimes or acts falling within the scope of the grounds for exclusion as set out in Article 12(2)'.

+In the case of the ongoing armed conflict in Syria, where various excludable acts have reportedly been committed by the Syrian Armed Forces, in conjunction with the fact that the individual recruits and reservists generally have no control over their role within the armed forces, neither with regard to their place of deployment nor with regard to the assignment of specific tasks, this is found to apply [see the chapter 6.
+Exclusion].
+Therefore, a well-founded fear of persecution would in general be substantiated.